OpenFn/docs/docs/cli.md

   - `id` (required): A job name that is unique to the workflow and helps you ID your job.
-  - `configuration`: (optional) Specifies the configuration file associated with the job
+  - `configuration`: (optional) Specifies the configuration file associated with the job.
-  - `data` (optional): An object that contains any pre-populate data that should be passed to the job (this will be overridden by keys in the previous state).
+  - `data` (optional): An object that contains any pre-populated data.
-  - `adaptor` (required): Specifies the adaptor used for the job (version optional)
+  - `adaptor` (required): Specifies the adaptor used for the job (version optional).
   - `expression` (required): Specifies the JavaScript file associated with the job.
 It can also be a string that contains a JavaScript function to be executed as the job.
-  - `next` (optional): An object that specifies which jobs to call next.All edges returning true will run.
-The object should have one or more key-value pairs, where the key is the ID of the next job, and the value is a boolean expression that determines whether the next job should be executed.If there are no next edges, the workflow will end
+  - `next` (optional): An object that specifies which jobs to call next.
+All edges returning true will run.
+The object should have one or more key-value pairs, where the key is the ID of the next job, and the value is a boolean expression that determines whether the next job should be executed.If there are no next edges, the workflow will end.

 ###### Example of a workflow